Feature request #8845

 Now if QGIS could only support this PDFX-3 format or similar then that would be great.
 It would really save me a lot of time working between Mac & PC platforms.

-#5 Updated by James Harvey about 7 years ago
+#5 Updated by James Harvey over 7 years ago

 Supporting these PDF-X types or other PDF output types would be great and would provide a smooth workflow for me.
 At the moment I have a few issues with the conversion via Adobe Acrobat Pro on PC and those that cannot convert I use the Preview App on Mac to export PDF-X file for Adobe InDesign use on PC.

 This PDF to PDF-X process is much faster than my older EPS conversion, but now I am exporting the maps as higher res raster PDF files that usually convert ok apart from one problem map view that i have not been able to track down the issue with yet.

-#6 Updated by James Harvey about 7 years ago
+#6 Updated by James Harvey over 7 years ago

 Some details on PDF/X-3 format. [[http://www.prepressure.com/pdf/basics/pdfx-3]]